 In an Emergency

-In the event of a fire or other emergency, an alarm will sound in the building where the situation is occurring.
+In the event of a fire, an alarm will sound in the building where the situation is occurring.
 Campus staff will assist with the evacuation of the building.
 Follow their directions on exiting and returning to the building.